RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

-# Exercise 8 - Cats, Cats, Cats
+# Exercise 8 - Cats, Cats, and EigenCats

 Are you sad that you have watched all cat movies and seen all cat photos on the internet?
 Then be sad no more - in this exercise we will make a *Cat Synthesizer* where you can create all the cat photos you will ever need!

-Also, you can help your friends with missing cats to find the perfect new *twin cat*.
+Secondly, a very unfortunate event happened so you are now in a situation, where you need to find a *perfect new twin cat*.

 To be able to do these wonderful things we will harness the power of image based *principal component analysis*.
 The methods we will use, can be called *classical machine learning*.